ahmedabdelmoneim22/Mawada-DataZone-Power-BI-Developer/README.md

-# Mawada-DataZone-Power-BI-Developer
+# Mawada-Zanoon-DataZone-Power-BI-Developer.
-Revision on all Power BI Concepts and Porjects
+Revision on all Power BI Concepts and Porjects.